AdobeDocs/journey-optimizer-b2b.en/help/user/content/aem-assets.md

 When Adobe Experience Manager Assets as a Cloud Service is integrated with Adobe Journey Optimizer B2B Edition, you can easily discover and access digital assets for use in your marketing content.
 As you author your content, the assets are accessible from the _[!UICONTROL Assets]_ item on the left navigation, and when authoring email content for an account journey.
 You can also upload assets to connected AEM Assets as a Cloud Service repository directly from Adobe Journey Optimizer B2B Edition.

+When you use these digital assets, the latest changes in Assets as a Cloud Service automatically propagate to live email campaigns through linked references.
+If images are deleted in Adobe Experience Manager Assets as a Cloud Service, the images appear with a broken reference in the emails.
+When assets that are currently used within Journeys are modified or deleted, the journey authors are notified about the image changes and the list of journeys using the image.
+All changes to the assets must be done in the Adobe Experience Manager Assets central repository.

 >[!NOTE]
 >
 >Currently, only image assets from Adobe Experience Manager Assets are supported in Adobe Journey Optimizer B2B Edition.
 Changes to the assets must be done from the Adobe Experience Manager Assets central repository, [Learn more](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/manage-digital-assets)

+## Access assets

 ## Upload assets

 To import files to Assets as a Cloud Service, you first need to browse or create the folder to be used for storage.
 You can then import an asset and add it to your email content.
+After assets are uploaded, you can [use the image assets as you author content](./assets-overview.md#add-assets-to-your-content).

 >[!BEGINTABS]